-Unless otherwise stated, the information in this management information circular (the "Circular") is as of March 17, 2022.
+Unless otherwise stated, the information in this management information circular (the "Circular") is as of March 16, 2023.

-Effective January 1, 2020, the Corporation (as defined below) changed its presentation currency from Canadian dollars to United States dollars to better reflect the Corporation's business.
 In this Circular, unless otherwise indicated, all dollar amounts are expressed in United States dollars.
 References to "\$" are to United States dollars and references to "CAD\$" are to Canadian dollars.